Independent · no software sales

 Hi, I'm Sam.

-I make confusing contractor software less annoying.
+I make business software less annoying.

 Fix list